rackerlabs/rackspace-whitepapers/content/cloud-overview/networking-fundamentals.md

     | Node A | | Node B | | Node C | | Node D | | Node E | | Node F |
     ========== ========== ========== ========== ========== ==========

 This is a typical 6-port switch with 6 nodes attached to it.
 Say that Node A wants to send a packet to Node B. The switch receives the packet on port 1, checks at its interface table, and determines that the packet is destined for Node B, which it knows is on port 2.
-The packet is sent out port 2, and only out port 2.
+The packet is sent out to port 2, and only port 2.
 Nodes C, D, E, and F never see the packet and in fact, will never even know it existed.
 Moreover, Node C can send Node D a packet at the same time without fear of collision, since the packets don't travel on the same physical link.

 It's important to remember that switches are *not* security devices, but rather performance devices.
-It is possible to flood a switch's ARP table and make it either crash, or convert to working as a hub depending on the make and model.
+It is possible to flood a switch's ARP table and make it either crash or convert to working as a hub depending on the make and model.
 You should never rely on a switch as a way of preventing disclosure of information.

-#### ARP
+#### Address Resolution Protocol

-ARP is a protocol used to resolve hardware addresses from network addresses.
-Canonically, this means that if you know a node's IP Address, you'll use ARP to discover its MAC Address.
-Simple, right?
-ARP packets are non-routable, so they will only tell you the MAC Addresses of nodes on your LAN.
+Address Resolution Protocol (ARP) is a protocol used to resolve hardware addresses from network addresses.
+Canonically, this means that if you know a node's IP Address, you use ARP to discover its MAC address.
+ARP packets are non-routable, so they tell you only the MAC addresses of nodes on your LAN.
 A typical ARP dialogue looks like this.

-  `whippoorwill:  "Hey!
-Who out there is 172.30.16.19?"`
+    whippoorwill:  "Hey!
+Who out there is 172.30.16.19?"

-  `nightingale: "Huh?
+    nightingale: "Huh?
 Oh that's me!
-I'm 00:B0:D0:23:62:F2."`
+I'm 00:B0:D0:23:62:F2."

-And now whippoorwill knows that 192.168.1.197 maps to 00:B0:D0:23:62:F2.
+And now **whippoorwill** knows that 192.168.1.197 maps to 00:B0:D0:23:62:F2.
 That's really all there is to it.
-ARP is strictly an Ethernet protocol and once upon a time was used to resolve addresses in non-IP networks like Chaosnet.
+ARP is strictly an Ethernet protocol and once was used to resolve addresses in non-IP networks like Chaosnet.
 These days, everyone uses Internet Protocol.
 In IPv6, this functionality is handled by the similar Neighbor Discovery Protocol (RFC 4861).

 ### Network layer

-This is without a doubt the most fun and most difficult layer to learn.
+The network layer is responsible for determining the final destination of a packet and determining how to get there.
 Without this layer, no machine could address any other machine without knowing its MAC address, and those machines would have to be on connected hubs, bridges, and switches.
-The Network Layer is responsible for determining the final destination of a packet and determining just how to get there from here.

 #### IP addressing

-Alright, so you all know what an IP address is don't you?
-Everyone has one these days.
-In fact, some of us have lots of them.
-They're those funny little numbers like 207.69.188.185.
-What do they mean?
-Why can't I just use whatever numbers I want there?
-And why do they only go up to 255?

 Simply put, an IP address is a 32-bit binary number.
 It's a string of 1s and 0s 32 digits long.
-For various reasons, we split that 32-bit number up into 4 8-bit numbers.
+For various reasons, we split that 32-bit number up into four 8-bit numbers.
 Let me use a common example.

-192.168.1.100 is a common IP address on many private networks as it's one of the most easily remembered default IP addresses for a private LAN.
+192.168.1.100 is a common IP address on many private networks as it is one of the most easily remembered default IP addresses for a private LAN.
 What does the computer see when we send a packet to this address?
 To answer that question we need to know something about binary arithmetic.
-If you skipped our section on binary arithmetic, now may be a good time to go back and review it.
+If you skipped the section on binary arithmetic, now may be a good time to go back and review it.

-  `192.168.001.100 = 11000000.10101000.00000001.01100110`
+    192.168.001.100 = 11000000.10101000.00000001.01100110

 In reality, the dots don't exist.
 They are only there to help us work with four 8-bit numbers instead of 1 big 32-bit number.
-In reality, the computer just sees "11000000101010000000000101100110".
+In reality, the computer just sees **11000000101010000000000101100110**.

 So now you know what an IP address is.
-Just like with the MAC address, every packet has a Destination IP Address and a Source IP Address.
+Just like with the MAC address, every packet has a destination IP address and a source IP address.

 #### Subnetting

-Subnetting today is properly called "Classless Inter-Domain Routing"and is formally described in the RFCs 1518 and 1519.
+Subnetting is properly called *Classless Inter-Domain Routing* and is formally described in the RFCs 1518 and 1519.
 Subnetting is a way of determining what IP addresses are on our network.
 Basically, it tells us what nodes we can talk to directly without communicating through a router of some sort.
 You've probably seen subnets like 255.255.255.0 or heard of them talked about as 192.168.1.0/24, but what do those numbers mean?

-A subnet mask (or just a net mask for short) is a bit mask that basically tells the computer not to look at certain numbers.
+A *subnet mask* (or just a netmask for short) is a bitmask that tells the computer not to look at certain numbers.
 To understand this, we have to look at those numbers in binary.

-  `255.255.255.0 = 11111111.11111111.11111111.00000000`
+    255.255.255.0 = 11111111.11111111.11111111.00000000

-  `192.168.1.100 = 11000000.10101000.00000001.01100110`
+    192.168.1.100 = 11000000.10101000.00000001.01100110

-In this example, a node (be that a computer, a managed switch, a router, or something else) can look at these two numbers and say to itself, "looks like all numbers that begin 192.168.1 are on the same subnet".
+In this example, a node (be that a computer, a managed switch, a router, or something else) can look at these two numbers see that all numbers that begin 192.168.1 are on the same subnet.

 Another way of looking writing this is 192.168.1.100/24.
-The /n tells us how many bits are in the bitmask.
+The **/n** tells us how many bits are in the bitmask.
 In this case, 24.

-`/24           = 11111111.11111111.11111111.00000000`
+    /24           = 11111111.11111111.11111111.00000000

-`192.168.1.100 = 11000000.10101000.00000001.01100110`
+    192.168.1.100 = 11000000.10101000.00000001.01100110

-A helpful little table here should help you understand the basics.
+The following table should help you understand the basics.

     Subnet             Bitmask      Value
     ===============    =======      ===================================